MUSA-620-Spring-2017/MUSA-620-Week-2/README.md

 **Due:** by the end of class next week, 1-Feb

-**Task:** Choose a variable from the ACS microdata and plot it on a map.
+**Task:** Choose a variable from the ACS microdata, calculate a summary-level statistic, and plot it on a map.

 **Deliverable:** The map itself (image, PDF or other format) and a description of what is plotted, the tools/applications used, and the steps taken.
 If everything was done with R, please include a copy of the script(s) used.